Skip to main contentSkip to navigation

 AI Summary

-Indian retailers are achieving 200% sales growth by selling on WhatsApp — sharing catalogs, processing orders, and collecting UPI payments directly in chat without building a website.
+Indian retailers are growing sales by selling on WhatsApp — sharing catalogs, processing orders, and collecting UPI payments directly in chat without building a website.

 Contents